odea-project/qAlgorithms/test/report.md

 integrated into the subsetScan function, it must be the last function specified by the user unless an alternative function with equivalent code exists.
-This design also allows for use cases in which a specific subsetting operation is only necessary for bins which were not marked as closed by a different subsetting function.
+This design also allows for use cases in which a specific subsetting operation is only necessary for bins which were not marked as closed by a different subsetting function. subsetBins can take an error (in ppm) as an optional argument.
+If none is supplied, the centroid error is used.

 ## Evaluation